 Digital Media Receivables Financing

-OAREX offers digital media receivables financing, by advancing funds against outstanding leverages outstanding digital ad revenue and marketplace revenue payable to publishers, by advancing funds for them.
+OAREX offers digital media receivables financing, by purchasing outstanding digital ad revenue and marketplace revenue payable to publishers.
 Each month, as OAREX’s publisher clients generate ad revenue and in-app revenue, OAREX will advance funds against those invoices that are normally payable in 30-90 days.